Guide to Increase Website Traffic Using Google Keyword Planner Tool

-There are many free keyword research tools for SEO, but not all of them are consistent enough to help you find the easy ranking keywords and appear on the top page of the Google search engine.
+There are many free keyword research tools for SEO, but not all of them are consistent enough to help you find the easy-ranking keywords and appear on the top page of the Google search engine.

 For this reason, We are going to show you how to drive traffic to your website by using the Google keyword planner tool to target the low and medium keywords.
-In addition, Semrush is also recommended to find keyword difficulty scores that help your site ranking well on search engines and avoid competing sites with higher authority scores.
+In addition, Semrush is also recommended to find keyword difficulty scores that help your site rank well on search engines and avoid competing sites with higher authority scores.

 - Google Adwords keyword planner is a free keyword research tool to increase website traffic.